-It’s completely normal to have lots of questions when it comes to your career.
-In the Student Life Centre, we help you navigate this area and encourage you to make an appointment at The Hive.
+It’s completely normal to have lots of questions when it comes to your career and your future.
+In the Student Life Centre, we can help you navigate this and encourage you to make a career appointment to talk with us.
 Remember: Your path is completely unique and there is no singular, linear way to get your destination.
 Let’s get started!

 A degree alone is not enough to prepare you for the transition into the workplace—it is one piece of the puzzle when making decisions about your career.